proyecto-ciudades-del-futuro/modulo-estaciones-backend/readme.md

 ## Introduction

-Modulo Estaciones will integrate with the Ciudades del Futuro project to set up an IoT network of air-quality stations across Argentina's territory.
+Modulo Estaciones will integrate with the Ciudades del Futuro project to set up an IoT network of air quality monitoring stations across Argentina's territory.

 ## Installation